hahaxun/mmf/website/docs/projects/movie_mcan.md

 title: MoViE+MCAN (VQA 2020 Challenge Winner)
 ---

 This is a tutorial for running the MoViE+MCAN model which won the VQA Challenge at CVPR 2020.
 The winning team comprised of Nguyen, D. K., Jiang, H., Goswami, V., Yu.
-L. & Chen, X. MoViE+MCAN model is derived from the following papers, and is released under the MMF.
+L. & Chen, X. MoViE+MCAN model is derived from the following papers, and is released under the multimodelity.
 Please cite both these papers if you use the model or the grid features used to train this model in your work:

 * Nguyen, D. K., Goswami, V., & Chen, X. (2020). *Revisiting Modulated Convolutions for Visual Counting and Beyond*. arXiv preprint arXiv:2004.11883. ([arXiV](https://arxiv.org/abs/2004.11883))
 ```